What do you want your legacy to be?

 Designate a gift to Samaritan House through a will, trust, or other planned gift and have a lasting impact for generations to come.
 You’ll join others who want to build a brighter future filled with hope for thousands of low-income and homeless San Mateo County families and individuals.

-John Kelly, former executive director and widely recognized as the “Father of Samaritan House,” has dedicated his life to helping our neighbors in need.
+John Kelly, former executive director and widely recognized as the “Father of Samaritan House,” dedicated his life to helping our neighbors in need.
 John’s legacy is a lifetime of selfless dedication to improve the lives of those who are struggling to survive.
 In honor of John, the Samaritan House Legacy Society has a new name, The John Kelly Legacy Circle.

 Any asset can be included in a bequest to Samaritan House (through a will or trust) to ensure that your estate will help support those in need in your community.
 Making a bequest reduces estate taxes, eliminates capital gains taxes, and benefits your favorite charitable organization.